Universal Nonminimal Coupling-to-Starobinsky Matching and a Single-Field Attractor

 This specific value is structurally fatal to the scalar's dynamics.
 Under the Weyl map to the Einstein frame, $\tilde g_{\mu\nu} = (2\Phi/M_{\rm Pl}^2)g_{\mu\nu}$, the scalar kinetic term transforms as $K_{\rm E} \propto (2\omega + 3)(\partial \ln \Phi)^2$.
 For $\omega_{\rm Pal} = -3/2$, this vanishes identically.
 The Einstein-frame action becomes purely algebraic in the scalar sector:

 Thus, Palatini $f(\mathcal{R})$ propagates \emph{only} the graviton~\cite{Flanagan:2003rb,Sotiriou:2008rp}.
 Even with matter sources (trace $T$), the equation of motion for $\Phi$ remains a non-dynamical constraint, $2f(\mathcal{R}) - \Phi \mathcal{R} = T$, which algebraically ties $\Phi$ to the local matter density.

-\textit{Extensions}---This algebraicity is fragile.
+However, this algebraicity is fragile.
 Relaxing the torsionless condition (allowing hypermomentum) or adding explicit $R_{\mu\nu}(\Gamma)^2$ terms generally revives the scalar or introduces ghosts by breaking the special $\omega=-3/2$ cancellation~\cite{Hehl:1994ue,Olmo:2011uz}.
 In this work, we focus on the metric branch where a robust, propagating scalaron naturally drives inflation.

-\section{Universal $R^2$ from Heavy Nonminimal Couplings}
+\section{Universal $R^2$ from heavy nonminimal couplings}

 Motivated by recent cosmological hints for nonminimal couplings~\cite{Wolf:2025jed} and their ubiquity in UV completions, we consider a generic Jordan-frame sector with $N$ scalars $\phi^I$.
 Decomposing the field space into a light adiabatic sector and $N{-}1$ heavy entropic directions $\chi^a$ (with mass gap $M_{\rm heavy}^2 \!\gg\!
 H^2$), the Lagrangian is: